luisawatkins/orbitdb-storacha-bridge/README.md

 ### Storacha Svelte Components

 - [`StorachaAuth.svelte`](src/components/StorachaAuth.svelte)
-    use this component when authenticating against Storacha with three different authentication methods:
+    Use this component when authenticating against Storacha with three different authentication methods:
     1. Storacha credentials (Storacha-Key and Storacha Proof)
     2. UCAN (a UCAN which was delegated from another Storacha DID) + a corresponding private key
     3. Email (create a new Storacha account and space by email confirmation)

 - [`StorachaTest.svelte`](src/components/StorachaTest.svelte)
-    use the component in order to demonstrate a collaboration between Alice & Bob both working with independent OrbitDB todo db's.
+    Use this component to demonstrate a collaboration between Alice & Bob both working with independent OrbitDB todo db's.
-    Alice creates an OrbitDB and a DID from a generated mnemonic seed, creates todo items and creates a backup to Storacha by extracting then entries from IPFS storage and uploading them to Storacha.
+    Alice creates an OrbitDB and a DID from a generated mnemonic seed, creates todo items and creates a backup to Storacha by extracting the entries from IPFS storage and uploading them to Storacha.
-    Bob creates another OrbitDB with the same or a new seed connects to the same Storacha space as Alice and restores the Todo Items in his own OrbitDB.
+    Bob creates another OrbitDB with the same or a new seed, connects to the same Storacha space as Alice and restores the Todo Items in his own OrbitDB.

     Remark: Alice & Bob's OrbitDB's in this scenario are independent db's with two different OrbitDB addresses and therefore cannot replicate records peer-to-peer!
-    If you want to achieve peer-to-peer replication between both db's (no restore would be required), in such case you'd need to open the db on Bob's side with Alice /orbitdb/address
+    If you want to achieve peer-to-peer replication between both db's (no restore would be required), in such case you'd need to open the db on Bob's side with Alice's /orbitdb/address

 ### Svelte App Demonstrations & Components

-- `node` [`scripts/svelte-backup-restore.js`] - A script creating a example Svelte app in a sub directory which adds and demonstrates StorachaAuth.svelte and StorachaTest.svelte
+- `node` [`scripts/svelte-backup-restore.js`] - A script creating an example Svelte app in a subdirectory which adds and demonstrates StorachaAuth.svelte and StorachaTest.svelte

 ## How It Works

 1. **Extract Blocks** - Separates OrbitDB database into individual components (log entries, manifest, identities, access controls)
-2. **Upload to Storacha** - Each block uploaded separately to IPFS/Filecoin via Storacha
+2. **Upload to Storacha** - Each block is uploaded separately to IPFS/Filecoin via Storacha
 3. **Smart Discovery** - Lists all files in Storacha space using SDK APIs
 4. **CID Bridging** - Converts between Storacha CIDs (`bafkre*`) and OrbitDB CIDs (`zdpu*`)
 5. **Reconstruct Database** - Reassembles blocks and opens database with original identity